Wendy Guevara

-Wendy Guevara Venegas (born 12 August 1993) is a Mexican influencer, actress, singer and businesswoman.
+Wendy Guevara Venegas (born 12 August 1993) is a Mexican trans woman influencer, actress, singer and businesswoman.
 She rose to fame in 2017, after a viral video along with her friend Paola Suárez.
 Later, they both created the YouTube channel and art group Las Perdidas, together with Kimberly Irene.

 Since 2021, Guevara also has a solo career.
 She has released multiple promotional singles and has collaborated musically with other artists.
 Guevara has worked as TV host, primarily online.
 In 2023, she participated in La casa de los famosos México, broadcast by TelevisaUnivision; after her victory, she marked history by becoming the first trans woman to win a reality show in Mexico and Latin America.

 Early life

 Wendy Guevara Venegas was born in León, Guanajuato, on 12 August 1993.
-She is one of the four children of Francisco Guevara and Fabiola Venegas Vázquez.
+She is one of the four children of Francisco Guevara Jaramillo and Fabiola Venegas Vázquez (or Vázquez Venegas).
 She lived a difficult childhood, due to her father's alcoholism problems, and had to conceal her sexual orientation and gender identity.
-Her family is in the shoe manufacturing business and Guevara worked for a long time in the family business.
+Her family is in the shoe manufacturing business, and Guevara worked for a long time in the family business.
 She was harassed at school because of her gender identity and only completed her primary education.

-When she was seven years old, she was sexually abused; at the age of eight a truck ran over her.
-Growing up, Guevara watched other trans women on television who appeared in the media.
+When she was seven years old, she was sexually abused; at the age of eight, a truck ran over her.
+Growing up, Guevara watched other trans women on television.
 She has cited Mexican trans actress Alejandra Bogue as one of her main media references.

 Guevara began to adopt female attire with the support of her friend Lucero, a trans woman who owned a beauty salon near the Jardín San Juan del Coecillo neighborhood, where Wendy grew up.
 Lucero allowed Wendy and other young trans women to dress as women in her home.
 In her early days, Wendy used the name Vianney when cross-dressing.
 Lucero baptized Guevara as "Wendy" after the character Wendy Nayeli Pérez from the telenovela Amigas y rivales (2001), played by Angélica Vale.
 When she was 19, she worked as a sex worker in Mexico City for a time.